marc2332/bliss/doc/docs/flint/flint_scan_info.md

                            x="axis:sx",
                            y="axis:sy",
                            value="diode2")

+scan_info.add_curve_plot(name="unique-plot-name2", x="axis:sx")
 ```

-The plot name is not mandatory.
-It will be used by Flint to reuse the same plot
-widget between scans.
-A single plot without name will use the default scatter
-plot provided by Flint.
+The default BLISS commands uses this API to specify the default channels to use
+as axis for the curve and the scatter plots.
+In this case the plot name is not set,
+cause it is considered as a default plot.

+If you want to use standard scans, you can override this plot by defining the
+default plot in the `scan_info` passed to the standard scan command.
+It will not
+be redefined.

-For your information in BLISS 1.7, the previous code will generate a dictionary
+For your information in BLISS 1.9, the previous code will generate a dictionary
 looking like the following one.
 But it is not recommended to generate it
 manually, in case of changes.
 ```